university-bootcamp/coding-environment/codenvy-docker/Readme.md

 ## Running with Codenvy

-To run this on codenvy, simply create a new stack with the following recipe:
+To run this on Codenvy, simply create a new stack with the following recipe:

 ```docker
 FROM tteltrab/rr-pg-for-codenvy